genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 ## Styling

 You might watn to customise look and feel using layout and styles.
+For instance, we can style an [ag-grid](#ag-grid) or even a [layout](#layout) that supports responsive web design.

+### Ag-Grid

-For instance, styling an ag-grid can be started by creating a stylesheet document that will have some style definitions for the grid.
+Styling an ag-grid can be started by creating a stylesheet document that will have some style definitions for the grid.
 Create a stylesheet file called trades.styles.ts and provide the following code:

 ```typescript
 import {css, ElementStyles} from '@microsoft/fast-element';